thoughtspot/thoughtspot.github.io/_admin/architecture/security.md

 share with someone outside of HR.
 That person would now have access to the salary information.

-There are updates planned in future versions that will provider stricter access to columns and stronger governance of data.

 ## System privileges

 System privileges refer to what a user can do in ThoughtSpot.
 For example, can